-19 421 N.E.2d 876, 878 (Ill.
+&lt;sup>19 421 N.E.2d 876, 878 (Ill.
 1981).

-20 700 S.W.2d 859, 871 (Mo.
+&lt;sup>20 700 S.W.2d 859, 871 (Mo.
 Ct.
 App.
 1985).

-21 But see Mark A. Rothstein and Meghan K. Talbott, Job Security and Income Replacement for Individuals in Quarantine: The Need for Legislation, 10 J. Health Care L. & Pol'y 239 (2007) (suggesting that a claim for wrongful discharge in violation of public policy may not be successful because "[n]o court has ever held that it violates public policy to discharge an individual because he or she missed work due to quarantine.")
+&lt;sup>21 But see Mark A. Rothstein and Meghan K. Talbott, Job Security and Income Replacement for Individuals in Quarantine: The Need for Legislation, 10 J. Health Care L. & Pol'y 239 (2007) (suggesting that a claim for wrongful discharge in violation of public policy may not be successful because "[n]o court has ever held that it violates public policy to discharge an individual because he or she missed work due to quarantine.")

-22 29 U.S.C. §§ 2601-2654.
+&lt;sup>22 29 U.S.C. §§ 2601-2654.
 For additional discussion of the Family and Medical Leave Act, see CRS Report RS22090, The Family and Medical Leave Act: Background and U.S. Supreme Court Cases, by Jon O. Shimabukuro.

-- because of the placement of a son or daughter with the employee for adoption or foster care; - in order to care for a spouse or a son, daughter, or parent of the employee, if such spouse, son, daughter, or parent has a serious health condition; and - because of a serious health condition that makes the employee unable to perform the functions of the position of such employee.23
+- because of the birth of a son or daughter of the employee and in order to care for such son or daughter; - because of the placement of a son or daughter with the employee for adoption or foster care; - in order to care for a spouse or a son, daughter, or parent of the employee, if such spouse, son, daughter, or parent has a serious health condition; and - because of a serious health condition that makes the employee unable to perform the functions of the position of such employee.

-The FMLA defines an "eligible employee" as one who has been employed for at least 12 months by the employer from whom leave is requested, and who has been employed for at least 1,250 hours of service with such employer during the previous 12-month period.24 The FMLA applies only to employers engaged in commerce (or in an industry affecting commerce) that have at least 50 employees who are employed for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year.25
+The FMLA defines an "eligible employee" as one who has been employed for at least 12 months by the employer from whom leave is requested, and who has been employed for at least 1,250 hours of service with such employer during the previous 12-month period.
+The FMLA applies only to employers engaged in commerce (or in an industry affecting commerce) that have at least 50 employees who are employed for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year.

-If there was a spread of a pandemic influenza virus, the FMLA would seem to provide infected employees and employees who care for certain infected relatives with the opportunity to be absent from the workplace.26 The FMLA defines a "serious health condition" to mean "an illness, injury, impairment, or physical or mental condition" that involves either "inpatient care in a hospital, hospice, or residential medical care facility; or ... continuing treatment by a health care provider."27 An employee who was affected by a pandemic influenza virus may be found to have a serious health condition.
-If the FMLA's eligibility requirements were met, such an employee would likely be granted leave under the statute.28
+If there was a spread of a pandemic influenza virus, the FMLA would seem to provide infected employees and employees who care for certain infected relatives with the opportunity to be absent from the workplace.
+The FMLA defines a "serious health condition" to mean "an illness, injury, impairment, or physical or mental condition" that involves either "inpatient care in a hospital, hospice, or residential medical care facility; or ... continuing treatment by a health care provider."
+An employee who was affected by a pandemic influenza virus may be found to have a serious health condition.
+If the FMLA's eligibility requirements were met, such an employee would likely be granted leave under the statute.